krkrsdl2/krkrsdl2/en/index.md

 /path/to/krkrsdl2 -drawthread=4
 ```

-For the web version, place the files from the Web build and `data.xp3` created by [Releaser](https://krkrz.github.io/krkr2doc/kr2doc/contents/Releaser.html) onto a web server.
+For the web version, place the files from the Web port and `data.xp3` created by [Releaser](https://krkrz.github.io/krkr2doc/kr2doc/contents/Releaser.html) onto a web server.
 Once that is done, the project can be accessed from a web browser.

 ## Cloning